CIA activities in the Philippines: Martial Law in the Philippines

 U.S. – Philippine relations were strained due to the U.S. military bases agreements.
+Though on December 4, 1976, Secretaries Carlos Romulo and Henry A. Kissinger met in regards to the military base agreement as a follow up to an April 12, 1976 meeting.
+Through grants and credits, the deal required the United States to pay one billion dollars.
+This agreement did have to go through legislative approval.
+Days later, Kissinger told Nixon about a State Department initiative to reorganize the police organizations in the Manilla area.
 On December 11, 1976, President Marcos stated in a public foreign policy address that all U.S. bases must pay rent to the Philippine government.
 Secretary of Defense Donald Rumsfeld wrote to Secretary of State Henry Kissinger on December 29, 1976, regarding the request.
+It was Rumsfeld's understanding that the April 12, 1976 meeting with Romulo and Kissinger was understood that the U.S. use of bases in the Philippines was part of a shared security interest.
 Secretary Rumsfeld stated that this was against US policy and that it was incumbent upon Secretary Kissinger to tell Marcos that the US would not pay rent.
+Rumsfeld emphasized the benefit was a shared security benefiting both countries, going on to say that if the Philippines did not realize this, "there [would be] no basis for a mutual security treaty".
 Rumsfeld would state that there were profound implications for military arrangements across the globe.
 He stated further that it was critical to US-Philippine relations to resolve the matter.
 Secretary Kissinger and Foreign Secretary Romulo talked negotiation agreements but could not come to conclusions, concluding that multiple issues still needed a resolution.
 The US attempted to show they were being flexible through useless concessions.
 They believed this would get the Filipinos to acquiesce to items the US desired in the agreement.
-Marcos wanted to delicately address the negotiation issues due to the Philippines violations of human rights which weakened their image to the U.S. President Marcos had been concerned with the importance of human rights to the U.S. government.
+Marcos wanted to delicately address the negotiation issues due to the Philippines' violations of human rights which weakened their image to the U.S. President Marcos had been concerned with the importance of human rights to the U.S. government.
 This was a major reason for Marcos wanting the U.S. to pay rent for their military bases instead of U.S. military support.
 It gave an outlet for the Philippine government to avoid congressional questioning.